The best sales to shop today: Adidas, West Elm, Kate Spade and more | CNN Underscored

 West Elm

-Mid-century modern furniture lovers, take note: West Elm is currently holding a warehouse sale, discounting thousands of items — from furniture pieces to kitchen essentials and decor — up to 70% off, making them much more affordable than usual.
-You’ll find bedding under $35, rugs under $60, and you’ll get 25% off select sales items when you use the code EXTRA25.
+Midcentury modern furniture lovers, take note: West Elm is currently holding a warehouse sale, discounting thousands of items — from furniture pieces to kitchen essentials and decor — up to 70% off, making them much more affordable than usual.
+You’ll find bedding under $35 and rugs under $60, and you’ll get 25% off select sales items when you use the code EXTRA25.

 GE Profile Opal Nugget Ice Maker ($519, originally $549; amazon.com)

 There’s no doubt about it: Nugget ice is the best type of ice.
 And now you can attain this coveted ice type at home with the GE Opal Nugget Ice Maker, now a few bucks off at $519.
-Yes, that’s quite a sum to drop on an ice maker, but with more nearly 13,000 reviews and a 4.5-star rating, ice lovers say it’s worth it.
+Yes, that’s quite a sum to drop on an ice maker, but with nearly 13,000 reviews and a 4.5-star rating, ice lovers say it’s worth it.
 Not to mention this machine features everything from a compact, portable size to Bluetooth connectivity.

-Games and Toys at Amazon
+Games and toys at Amazon

 Start a family game night tradition, or have some friends over for unplugged fun now that a range of board games, card games and more are on sale at Amazon.
-Stock up on some old-time favorites like Monopoly and Sorry!, or opt for some new fan-favorites like Cards Against Humanity.
+Stock up on some old-time favorites like Monopoly and Sorry!, or opt for some new fan favorites like Cards Against Humanity.
 All games are currently three for the price of two, with a wide range of games on offer.

 Kate Spade Surprise Sale